 There was a hidden mystery about the house and the inexplicable occurrences then that unsettled any potential buyers, including the local gentry.
 Unfortunately, his wife went mad and never truly recovered her sanity; although she was granted the estate as a jointure in lien of her dower.
 Sadly, she passed away years afterwards in a distant asylum.
 This I was informed by one of the servants of the house.

 I was told also that Lord Glenfield was a fine wine collector and had a remarkable collection in the cellar.
 But the cellar was no longer open, for it was closed and shut with a padlock, after the disappearance of Lord Glenfield's young daughter Aileen.
-I would soon discover the haunting and melancholic truth, behind the mysterious disappearance of the young Aileen-but that I shall leave for the ending of this tale.
+I would soon discover the haunting and melancholic truth, behind the mysterious disappearance of the young Aileen-but that I shall omit for another occasion.

 I had appreciated the house and its lore with time, as I began to become wont then of its familiar surroundings.
 I brooked the life in the rural countryside, and the fulth of fresh air I breathed daily.
 I became very acquainted with the area and its unique habitat.
 I was extremely fond of the brent brae and the loch that made me remember the pure sea of Corfu, and its rugged mountains of heughs that I often had envisaged in a dwam before my sleep.
 As a chiel I grew up in a canty Highland family of swink, as the loch and the corbies were always my refuge.
 I thought much of Robbie Burns, 'Auld Lang Syne', and 'Is There for Honest Poverty'.